Shock collar: Positions of veterinary associations

+Positions of animal welfare organizations

 On the advice of the RSPCA (Royal Society for the Prevention of Cruelty to Animals) and other welfare groups, the ACPO (Association of Chief Police Officers) banned the use of shock collars for police dog training by all UK police forces.
 The current ACPO Police Dogs Manual of Guidance states "Equipment that is not approved for use in the training of police dogs includes remote training collars designed to give an electric shock and Pinch Collars".

 The RSPCA removed a policy statement discouraging the use of shock collars in 2018 due to a UK Government statement that they would be banned.
 In June 2023 the Animal Welfare (Electronic Collars) (England) Regulations 2023 were approved by the Lords but a delay in implementation leading to the BVNA alongside other charities such as the RSPCA launching a campaign to support the proposed ban.